What is an ingrown toenail? Put simply, it's pain in the toe around the sides of a toenail or fingernail caused by the nail itself.

 Medical terminology: Onychocryptosis.
 From Greek ONYCHO - meaning "nail" and CRYPTO - meaning "hidden."

 Pressure from the side of the toenail initially only causes minor discomfort.
 The toe may appear slightly red and inflamed.
-But, what starts as discomfort can quickly worsen if the pressure from the toenail is enough to create a cut in the skin.
+But, what starts as discomfort can quickly worsen if the pressure is enough to create a cut in the skin.

 Ingrown toenails occur most frequently on the big toe but it can affect any toenail or even a fingernail.
 Usually just one side of the toenail will ingrow but occasionally both sides can become ingrown.
 Minor ingrown toenail cases may go away and not return once the source of the condition is corrected.
 Often ingrown toenails will appear and then go away repeatedly until they are treated appropriately.
 The condition tends to become worse the longer it goes untreated.